Fermi Linux

 Fermi Linux is the generic name for Linux distributions that are created and used at Fermi National Accelerator Laboratory (Fermilab).
-These releases have gone through different names: Fermi Linux, Fermi Linux LTS, LTS, Fermi Linux STS, STS, Scientific Linux Fermi, SLF.
+These releases have gone under different names: Fermi Linux, Fermi Linux LTS, LTS, Fermi Linux STS, STS, Scientific Linux Fermi, SLF.
 For the purposes of this entry they can be used interchangeably to designate a version of Linux specific to Fermilab.

 At the current time, the only officially supported Fermi Linux is Scientific Linux Fermi, which is based on Scientific Linux.

 History

 Fermi Linux started out as an extension of the PC Farms Pilot Project spearheaded by Connie Sieh.
 A Fermilab initiative to seek out cost effective computing for the Tevatron.
 Continuing to update the SGI and AIX hardware for the computing needs of that experiment was very expensive.

 Initial builds of Fermi Linux were merely Red Hat Linux with some things turned off or some extra packages added.
 With the release of Scientific Linux, Fermi Linux became a 'site' specific build of Scientific Linux.